opensourcefeed/opensourcefeed.github.io/distribution-antergos.md

 ---

-**Antergos** (earlier Cinnarch) was an Arch based distribution with the goal of delivering a modern, elegant and powerful operating system to all levels of users.
-Antergos simplifies OS installation and configuration and it makes Arch Linux accessible for the mass.
+**Antergos** (formerly **Cinnarch**) was one of the most beloved Arch-based Linux distributions.
+Its goal was to deliver a modern, elegant, and powerful operating system that made Arch Linux accessible to users of all experience levels.

-Initially, Antergos project was started with the name Cinnarch, and it was only shipping one desktop environment, Cinnamon.
-Currently, Antergos offers 6 desktop environments from which users can choose during installation.
+The project started in 2012 as **Cinnarch**, focusing exclusively on the Cinnamon desktop environment.
+In 2013, it evolved into **Antergos**, adopted GNOME as its default desktop, and expanded to offer multiple desktop environments through its signature **Cnchi** graphical installer.

+Unlike traditional Arch Linux installations, Antergos provided an easy-to-use installation experience while retaining the flexibility and rolling-release nature of Arch Linux.
+Users could choose between Cinnamon, GNOME, KDE Plasma, MATE, Openbox, and XFCE during installation.

-In May 2019, the team announced the end of Antergos project as they were not having enough time to maintain the project.
+In May 2019, the original Antergos developers announced the end of the project due to a lack of available time to maintain it.
+The distribution was officially discontinued, bringing an end to one of the most influential beginner-friendly Arch derivatives.

+In 2026, a community-driven revival named **Antergos NeXT** emerged with the aim of recreating the original Antergos experience using a modernized Cnchi installer and updated components.
+Since it is maintained by a different team, it should be considered a separate continuation project rather than the original Antergos distribution.

+If you are looking for the active revival, see the [**Antergos NeXT** distribution](/distribution/antergos-next) page.